hugopl/gi-crystal/README.md

        github: hugopl/gi-crystal
    ```

-2. Add the dependency to your `shard.yml`:
 2. Run `shards install`

 ## Usage

 Bindings are specified in [binding.yml](BINDING_YML.md) files.
 When you run the generator it will scan all `binding.yml`
-files found and generate the bindings at `lib/gi-crystal/src/auto/`.
+files under the project directory and generate the bindings at `lib/gi-crystal/src/auto/`.

 The generator is compiled in a _post-install_ task and can be found at `bin/gi-crystal` after you run `shards install`.